DebajyotiGhosh2503/pg_rent/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+🙂🙂🙂  IN THIS PROJECT A SIMPLE JSON FILE USED FOR DATABASE AT EARLY STAGE, SO AFTER HOSTING CRUD OPERATION CAN'T BE DONE IN THE FOLLOWING HOSTING LINK. 🙂🙂🙂

+🙂🙂🙂 APART FROM THAT EVERY THING WILL WORK AS USUAL. 🙂🙂🙂

 Public Hosted Link - https://pg-rent-management.web.app/

 For better understaning I am sharing the images that I have taken after executing the project in localhost.